kiba/Writings/atg/chp3_very_much_alive.md

 "What do you mean by 'only possibility'?"
 Colonel O'Neill asked.

 "In an infinite universe, every iteration and configuration of Earth should come up at least once," Carter answered.
 "Rather than existing in an alternate dimension, they might simply exist very far away from here.
-Regardless, we don't know how to yet distinguish one reality from another or if the universe is infinite."
+We don't know yet if the universe is truly infinite, or how to distinguish between one reality from another. "

 "So, for now, the science is unsettled," Hammond concluded.

 "Yes, that's one way to put it," Carter affirmed.
+"Without further knowledge, we cannot know how long the connection will last."

 "Next's on the agenda is the television series we received when Cromwell crossed back," Hammond announced.
 "O'Neill?"